MENUMENU

 7. Restoring Our Doors

-Restoring both our windows and doors in the same year is not going to be the most fun I’ve ever had.
+Restoring our windows and doors in the same year will not be the most fun I’ve ever had.
 I hate stripping paint but I also hate bad finishes which is why I think it’s work going the extra mile and stripping all of the paint before repainting everything.

 We already gave our front door a makeover but all of our internal doors are in need of a lot of TLC.